-- 6.1 Coating Thickness-The minimum average thickness of coating for all specimens tested shall be a minimum of 0.39 mil [$10 \mu m$].
-The minimum average thickness of coating for any individual specimen shall be 0.3 mil [$8 \mu m$]. - 6.2 Finish-The coating shall be continuous (except as provided below), and as reasonably smooth and uniform in thickness as the weight, size, shape of the item, and necessary handling of the item during the dipping and draining operations at the hot-dip coating kettle will permit.
+6.2 Finish-The coating shall be continuous (except as provided below), and as reasonably smooth and uniform in thickness as the weight, size, shape of the item, and necessary handling of the item during the dipping and draining operations at the galvanizing kettle will permit.
 Except for local excess coating thickness which would interfere with the use of the product, or make it dangerous to handle (edge tears or spikes), rejection for nonuniform coating shall be made only for plainly visible excess coating not related to design factors such as holes, joints, or special drainage problems (see Note 6).
-Since surface smoothness is a relative term, minor roughness that does not interfere with the intended use of the product, or roughness that is related to the as-received (ungalvanized) surface condition, steel chemistry, or steel reactivity to zinc shall not be grounds for rejection (see Note 7).
+Since surface smoothness is a relative term, minor roughness that does not interfere with the intended use of the product, or roughness that is related to the as-received (un-galvanized) surface condition, steel chemistry, or steel reactivity to zinc shall not be grounds for rejection (see Note 7).
+Surface roughness of articles to be painted or powder coated and the smoothing of the galvanized coating before painting or powder coating shall be mutually determined by the galvanizer and the purchaser.
+Further preparation of galvanized coatings for painting or powder coating including cleaning, profiling, and outgassing shall be in accordance with Practice D6386 for painting and Practice D7803 for powder coating and are the responsibility of the paint or powder coating applicator.
 Surface conditions related to deficiencies related to design, detailing, or fabrication as addressed by Practice A385 shall not be grounds for rejection.
-Surfaces that remain uncoated after galvanizing shall be renovated in accordance with the methods in Practice A780 unless directed by the purchaser to leave the uncoated areas untreated for subsequent renovation by the purchaser. - 6.2.1 Each area subject to renovation shall be 1 in.
-[25 mm] or less in its narrowest dimension. - 6.2.2 The total area subject to renovation on each article shall be no more than $\frac{1}{2}$ of 1 % of the accessible surface area to be coated on that article, or 36 in.2 per short ton [256 cm2 per metric ton] of piece weight, whichever is less.
+The zinc coating on threaded components of articles galvanized under this specification shall conform to that required in Specification A153/A153M.
+Surfaces that remain uncoated after galvanizing shall be renovated in accordance with the methods in Practice A780 unless directed by the purchaser to leave the uncoated areas untreated for subsequent renovation by the purchaser.

+- 6.2.1 Each area subject to renovation shall be 1 in.
+[25 mm] or less in its narrowest dimension. - 6.2.2 The total area subject to renovation on each article shall be no more than $\frac{1}{2}$ of 1% of the accessible surface area to be coated on that article, or 36 in.2 per short ton [256 cm2 per metric ton] of piece weight, whichever is less.

-Note 1-Inaccessible surface areas are those which cannot be reached for appropriate surface preparation and application of repair materials as described in Practice A780.
+Note 5-Inaccessible surface areas are those which cannot be reached for appropriate surface preparation and application of repair materials as described in Practice A780.
 Such inaccessible areas, for example, would be the internal surfaces of certain tanks, poles, pipes, tubes, and so forth.

-- 6.2.3 The thickness of renovation shall be a minimum of 0.3 mil [8 μ m], except that for renovation using zinc rich paints, the thickness of renovation shall be at least 1 mil [25 μ m]. - 6.2.4 When areas requiring renovation exceed the criteria previously provided, or are inaccessible for repair, the coating shall be rejected.
+- 6.2.3 The thickness of renovation shall be that required by the thickness grade for the appropriate material category and thickness range in Table 1 in accordance with the requirements of 6.1, except that for renovation using zinc paints, the thickness of renovation shall be 50 % higher than that required by Table 1, but not greater than 4.0 mils. - 6.2.4 When areas requiring renovation exceed the criteria previously provided, or are inaccessible for repair, the coating shall be rejected.

-Note 2-The requirements for the finish of a zinc aluminum coated product address themselves to a visual type of inspection.
+Note 6-The requirements for the finish of a galvanized product address themselves to a visual type of inspection.
 They do not address the matter of measured coating thickness variations that can be encountered because of different steels or different thicknesses of a given steel being used in an assembly.

-Note 3-Items which are prepared for hot-dip coating by abrasive cleaning will generally develop a thicker coating with a moderately rougher surface.
+Note 7-Items which are prepared for galvanizing by abrasive cleaning will generally develop a thicker coating with a moderately rougher surface.